12Starlight/career/dispatchbot_training/weekly_meetings/week_4/02122021_weekly_reconciliation.md

 &nbsp;

-> Can you explain pickling and how we will be using it with [Cucumber](http://railscasts.com/episodes/186-pickle-with-cucumber?autoplay=true) instead of byebug?
+> Can you explain pickling and how we will be using it with [Cucumber](http://railscasts.com/episodes/186-pickle-with-cucumber?autoplay=true) instead of byebug, better_errors, or binding_of_caller?

 &nbsp;